CareTiger/nuxt3-prisma-supabase/README.md

 -   fix messed up grants because of Prisma - https://supabase.com/docs/guides/integrations/prisma#missing-grants
 -   RLS - https://supabase.com/docs/guides/auth/row-level-security#advanced-policies

+## Prisma naming convention

+-   Use plural for all model names
+-   use lower case for all model names
+-   use user_id instead of auth_id

 ## SQL for enabling realtime on table "notifications" (IMPORTANT - have to run this script every time schema is reset by Prisma)

     begin;